idanhoro/Draw-and-guess/README.md

 Once the draw received, the option to view the draw will be enabled (Image 7).

-Now client_2 submit his answer, if the answer is correct the session will gain score.
+Now client_2 submit his answer, if the answer is correct the session will gain score,

+and the clients switch roles.

 ### Scoring roles
 * A word three or four letters long is worth one point.